Cold Harbor (Severance): Critical reception

 Brady Langman of Esquire wrote, "I don't think any of us expected Severance to deliver a cliffhanger on the level of its season 1 finale.
 But here we are.
 This is the story of what it means to become whole again.
 And what life looks like when you confront the worst parts of yourself and choose to follow what—and who—you love, even if it means spending another day in hell."
 Erik Kain of Forbes wrote, "This was a powerful, shocking, perfectly crafted episode of television, though I still think the Season 1 finale, however less bombastic and wild, hit me a little bit harder.
 Of course, it's almost impossible to top such a pivotal episode, but Stiller and his team have come close."

 Jeff Ewing of Collider gave the episode a perfect 10 out of 10 and wrote, "We still don't know what Cobel's ultimate intentions are [and] Mark and Helly aren't safe [at] Lumon.
 For now, [they] get a happy ending, and Gemma's free—even if she's really, really unhappy about it."
-Breeze Riley of Telltale TV gave the episode a 4.5 star rating out of 5 and, regarding its climax, wrote, "You can't say the show made the boring choice.
+Breeze Riley of Tell-Tale TV gave the episode a 4.5 star rating out of 5 and, regarding its climax, wrote, "You can't say the show made the boring choice.
 [Its] conflict was never just against Lumon but also these independent beings they created when they signed themselves up for severance."